 Why is Java the Main Language for Enterprise Development?

-From web to web, electronic devices to servers, Java appears to be one of the most universal and widely used programming languages for both small applications and end-to-end enterprise solutions.
+From web to mobile, IoT devices to servers, Java appears to be one of the most universal and widely used programming languages for both small applications and end-to-end enterprise solutions.
 Java official page states: ‘Java is fast, secure, and reliable.
 From laptops to data centers, game consoles to scientific supercomputers, cell phones to the Internet, Java is everywhere!’
 When it comes to enterprise software development Java keeps the leading role and here is why:

 The surveyed IT decision-makers mentioned over 25 languages but many of those languages fell into the single-digit percentage for use.
 Overall, larger enterprises tend to use more than one language, but Java stood out in North America, Europe, and Asia.

 Usually, its global recognition is explained by three main reasons: agility, reliability and a tremendous experience gathered by programmers whose most lines of code have been written in Java during the last quarter-century.
-The ability of Java to keep updated with the modern world and respond quickly to change is unprecedented.
+The ability of this programming language to keep updated with the modern world and respond quickly to change is unprecedented.
 The latter also helps to make the best of modern trends.
-What’s interesting is that, presumably, all these facts still resonate with the promise made by Sun Microsystems, the creator of Java, back in 1996 ¾ WORA, or ‘Write Once, Run Anywhere’.
+What’s interesting is that, presumably, all these facts still resonate with the promise made by Sun Microsystems, back in 1996 ¾ WORA, or ‘Write Once, Run Anywhere’.